Jul 26, 2013

 Instead of the marketing hype, let’s take a look at some numbers on the surging interest in ITaaS and examples of what it can deliver.

-Delivering ITaaS is a top priority for many organizations: 76% say it is a critical/high priority; 36% critical priority; 40% high but not critical priority; and 24% moderate priority.
+Delivering ITaaS is a top priority for many organizations: 76% say it is a critical/high priority; 36% critical priority; 40% high but not a critical priority; and 24% moderate priority.

 According to IDG’s “Cloud Innovation Study: IT as a Service”, benefits of an ITaaS include:

 Under the US Government’s PortfolioStat program, agencies and departments have identified $2.5 billion in IT savings that can be achieved by fiscal 2015.
 “A key lesson learned is that agencies should evolve their IT portfolios to deliver IT ‘as a service,'” U.S. CIO Steven VanRoekel, wrote in a blog post.
 “Unlike traditional capital models where assets are purchased for individual projects, the service delivery model entails agencies deploying their IT like a business, optimizing it for consumption agency-wide.
 For example, with cloud computing solutions, agencies have a scalable and transparent way to provision IT services, giving agencies a viable enterprise alternative to often stove-piped, capital IT investments.”

 A new survey released at the end of June estimated that IT-as-a-Service models will net $11 billion in health IT savings over the next three years, and virtually all of the respondents — 94% — report that they have purchased at least part of their IT portfolio “as a service.”

 IDG has identified four key IT trends a company should follow in order to successfully deliver ITaaS: